ganbuan/CyberNotebook/README.md

 + Source Address - IP address of the device the packet is being sent from
 + Destination Address - IP address the packet is being sent to

+<i>Encapsulation</i> is the process of every layer adding a header/trailer to a received unit of data.
+The process is as follows:
+1. We start with application data.
+2. At the transport layer, a TCP or UDP header is added to create a <i>TCP segment</i> or <i>UDP datagram</i>.
+3. At the network layer, an IP header is added to get an <i>IP packet</i>, which can be router over the Internet.
+4. Lastly, a header and trailer is added to get a <i>WiFi/Ethernet frame</i> at the link layer.

+## TCP/UDP
 <i>Transmission Control Protocol (TCP)</i> guarantees that any data sent will be received on the other end.
 This protocol operates at the transport layer (i.e. layer 4).
 This is done via a 'three-way handshake':
 1. SYN message is send by the client; initiates a connection and sychronises the two devices.
 2. SYN/ACK packet is sent by the receiving device.